Prior to settlement, Arkansas was marked by an expansive mosaic of

 natural communities.
 In all, more than 40 different natural community

-types occurred across Arkansas's landscape.
+types occurred across Arkansas' landscape.
 Since

-the 1800s, however, urban development, agriculture, fire suppression,
+the 1800s, however, urban development, agriculture, fire suppression

 and the spread